 - Reduces cravings — Yoga helps individuals develop a calmer state of mind, which goes a long way toward thwarting cravings.
-Also, after withdrawal, when the brain is essentially starved of dopamine, yoga has also been shown to naturally increase levels of the pleasure-inducing chemical.
+Also, after withdrawal, when the brain is essentially starved of dopamine, yoga has been shown to increase levels of the pleasure-inducing chemical naturally.

-- Stimulates the prefrontal cortex — Long-term yoga practice aids in the development of the prefrontal cortex, the part of the brain responsible for self-control and an area that is heavily compromised by substance use.
+- Stimulates the prefrontal cortex — Long-term yoga practice aids in developing the prefrontal cortex, the part of the brain responsible for self-control and an area heavily compromised by substance use.

 - Helps conquer insomnia — Yoga provides downtime for the nervous system, with the byproduct being better sleep.
 Here are poses to enhance sleep.

 Incorporating yoga into your recovery practice heals the body and mind and can help you develop spiritual wellness, no matter your religious beliefs.
 In addition, yoga can help you meet and bond with like-minded individuals who are working on themselves in the same way you are.
-All it takes is 20 minutes a day to experience the beneficial mental, physical and spiritual effects of this healing therapy.
+All it takes is 20 minutes a day to experience this healing therapy’s beneficial mental, physical, and spiritual effects.